When does the residency start?

 Within 1 week of the match results being released:

-- Ask your pharmacy school to submit the “Certificate of Pharmacy Education” form to the NABP as soon as possible
+- Ask your pharmacy school to submit the “Certificate of Pharmacy Education” form to the NABP as soon as possible after graduation

-- Schedule your examinations for the earliest date possible (prior to your residency start date).
+- Schedule your examination for the earliest date possible (prior to your residency start date).
 It is expected that incoming residents will drive up to 120 miles (2 hours) to identify a testing center with an available date.

 - Once you receive your passing scores, apply for the Michigan pharmacist and controlled substance licenses